Gypsum - the soft beauty

 Gypsum is of the same chemical structure as anhydrite.
 However, anhydrite does not contain water, and gypsum does; anhydrite often absorbs water during the growing process, which causes it to turn into gypsum over time.
 In some gypsum specimens, it is possible to see the layers of growth which were caused by water, and in others, a bubble of water can be seen moving around in a hollow of the gypsum crystal formation.
 These highly prized specimens are called enhydros.Small chunk of pale pink fine grained gypsum variety alabaster from Richtarova, Slovakia.
 Size: 4.5 x 5.5 cm.
 Photo: Zbynek Burival

 Gypsum crystals are often found within clay sediments, where they can freely grow and sometimes even contain clay inclusions.
 The other typical sedimentary environment with abundant gypsum is called evaporite.
 Evaporite is a sea water pool, which was disconnected from the sea and then totally dried.
 Sea salt dissolves in these pools and is later covered by other sediments.
-Evaporites often contain layers of salt (halite), anhydrite and gypsum.
+Evaporites often contain layers of rock salt (halite), anhydrite and gypsum.
 In certain conditions, gypsum can be formed by oxidation of sulfide ores.

 Gypsum can be found in colors including gray, white, beige, brown, pink, red, yellow, orange, green, and colorless.
 Sometimes, when gypsum forms in a sandy location, sand can be trapped inside the growing crystal.
 This sandy inclusion causes the crystal to turn brown or gray and much more opaque than it normally would be.
 These specimens are known as desert rose gypsum.Big cluster of lens shaped gypsum crystals forming the "desert rose" from desert of south Tunisia.
 Size: 47 x 33 cm.
 Photo: Didier Descouens